Today, we focus on one word that is a big deal during the COVID-19 pandemic.

 Download this chart, which shows a sample timeline of how incubation and quarantine work.

 Can quarantine be shorter than 14 days?

-In December 2020, the CDC issued guidelines for reduced quarantine durations in certain circumstances.
+In July 2021, the CDC issued revised guidelines for reduced quarantine durations in certain circumstances.

 Research showed only about a 1% rate of symptoms occurring more than 10 days after exposure.
 It’s believed that a shorter duration might encourage people to quarantine.
 Shortening the time also helps reduce stress on the public health system.

 Local public health officials determine which revised guidelines they will follow.
 Consult your local public health department for information on what applies to your area.

 The revised guidelines provide two alternative time periods:

 - 10 days.
 If you experience no symptoms throughout the first 10 days after exposure, you may end your quarantine.

 - Seven days.
 If you experience no symptoms throughout the first seven days after exposure, you may end quarantine if you take a COVID-19 test on Day 5 or later and the result is negative.

 In both cases, you must wear a mask and continue to monitor for symptoms through Day 14.
 If you experience symptoms in that time frame, you must isolate and notify your health care provider or your local public health department.